Accessibility of the Vatican Museums

-The great St Peter’s Square is public space and is comfortable for wheelchair users.
+The great St Peter’s Square is a public space and is comfortable for wheelchair users.
 Access to the Basilica is on the right of the arcade when sitting in front of it.
 There are ramps and accessibility services.

 Inside, the floor is smooth, and you can stroll around without any problems.
 Only the base is wheelchair accessible.
 The Necropolis and the upper part are not.

-On Wednesdays, you can attend a papal audience at the St. Peter’s square.
+On Wednesdays, you can attend a papal audience at St. Peter’s square.
 Pilgrims and visitors receive blessings from the Pope himself if he is in town.
 To get the best views, they reserved a private space for people in a wheelchair and their companion.
 To get access to this space you need to have a ‘biglietti per il Papa,’ a ticket you can get at the ticket office or online

 The Vatican Gardens are only accessible for people who can walk.
 The slopy and steep ground makes it incredibly challenging to get around on wheels.